-To enroll your child in the TIDEWATCH program, please visit the Riverview Charter School website (TIDEWATCH tab) and complete the online enrollment application.
+To enroll your child in the TIDEWATCH before or after school program, please visit the Riverview Charter School website (TIDEWATCH tab) and complete the online enrollment application.
 If you do not have access to the internet, you may schedule an appointment to complete the enrollment with the TIDEWATCH Director.